-• Where sport is an economic activity, athletes must be recognized as workers and their labour rights respected.
+• Where sport is an economic activity, athletes must be recognised as workers and their labour rights should be protected and respected.

 • Standards of occupational health and safety must be respected in athletes’ workplace and take into account the unique risks of the sport career.

 A number of sports federations, leagues and even some national laws require that certain sportspeople are classified as “amateurs” or “non-professional”.
-In this regard, they are being deprived of their rights as workers, despite earning significant income.
+As such, they are being deprived of their rights as workers, despite earning significant income.
 These athletes often do not have basic labour contracts and are excluded from social security, not to mention employment protection or collectively bargained regulations.

-All athletes, especially young players, have the right to be paid the national minimum wage for the hours they work.
-The transferability of social security provisions, in particular pensions, between different European countries needs to be addressed to promote and realise the concept of a single employment market for sport within the Member States.
+All athletes have the right to be paid at least the national minimum wage for the hours they work.
+Furthermore, the transferability of social security provisions, in particular pensions, between different European countries needs to be addressed to promote and realise the concept of a single employment market for sport within the Member States.

 GOOD GOVERNANCE IN SPORT